Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 Student work: study or individual or group work

-Study of the theory lessons and preparation of the reports (lab/diagnosis/critical comment)
+Study of the theory lessons and preparation of the reports (lab/report diagnosis/critical comment)

 111